goharShoukat/spacex-missions-cra-v2/CODING_CHALLENGE.md

     - Setup launches store
     - Create LaunchCard component
     - Display launch response on /launch page by dispatching action to retrieve launch data and set on store
+    - Filter by search term
+    - Filter by date
+  # Note:
+    Significant delay in input and date inputs.
+Interestingly that goes away when the input and date inputs are used.